Alkane: Biological occurrence

-Animals

 Alkanes are found in animal products, although they are less important than unsaturated hydrocarbons.
 One example is the shark liver oil, which is approximately 14% pristane (2,6,10,14-tetramethylpentadecane, C19H40).
 They are important as pheromones, chemical messenger materials, on which insects depend for communication.
 In some species, e.g. the support beetle Xylotrechus colonus, pentacosane (C25H52), 3-methylpentaicosane (C26H54) and 9-methylpentaicosane (C26H54) are transferred by body contact.
 With others like the tsetse fly Glossina morsitans morsitans, the pheromone contains the four alkanes 2-methylheptadecane (C18H38), 17,21-dimethylheptatriacontane (C39H80), 15,19-dimethylheptatriacontane (C39H80) and 15,19,23-trimethylheptatriacontane (C40H82), and acts by smell over longer distances.
 Waggle-dancing honey bees produce and release two alkanes, tricosane and pentacosane.